-Curriculum resources aligned to state standards by text publishers/developers are used school wide to focus instruction on state standards, but there is no to minimal use of state, district, or school supplementary materials that identify and curriculum supports that enable home and community to support student mastery of priority standards.
+Curriculum resources aligned to state standards by text publishers/developers are used school wide to focus instruction on state standards, but there is no to minimal use of state, district, or school supplementary materials that identify and actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.

+Unsatisfactory: Leader's actions or impact of leader's actions relevant to this indicator curriculum supports that enable home and community to support student mastery of priority standards.